 Their network is good, but during the promo period, it was apparent that their system was struggling to keep up with the demand.

 The hiccups were becoming more and more worrisome, which made me remember the above proverb and not join the bandwagon.

-Coincidentally this week is celebrated as Customer Service Week!
+Coincidentally this week is Customer Service Week!
 This event inspires me to highlight who should be the primary focus of any promo or marketing campaign you embark on, i.e. your customers!

 So, what can you do to make your promos and marketing campaigns more appealing?
 Here are four quick tips: